 As a general rule, dofollow and nofollow backlinks are two ways to hint at whether search engines should pass website authority from the origin website to the destination website.
-As a rule of thumb, dofollow backlinks pass on website authority, while nofollow links do not.
+While dofollow backlinks traditionally pass more website authority, Google now treats nofollow links as “hints” rather than directives, meaning some nofollow links may pass value too.

 Think of backlinks as endorsements or “votes of trust” exchanged between websites.
 Both dofollow and nofollow links play a crucial role in how the internet operates and how these endorsements are distributed.
 Oftentimes, you may want to link to a website because you have discovered something interesting or valuable there.
 When using dofollow links, you are essentially telling Google that this source is reputable and worthy of trust.
 Generally, a dofollow backlink signifies that the originating website recommends the destination website, although multiple factors contribute to determining the quality and impact of a backlink.

 Dofollow and nofollow backlinks are similar factors that apply to backlinks specifically.
 Dofollow backlinks are all the default backlinks on the web, and by default, they distribute authority between websites.
-Nofollow backlinks differ in that they suggest that the origin website doesn’t recommend the destination website – and thus, search engines should not pass on website authority.
+Nofollow backlinks differ in that they suggest that the origin website doesn’t recommend the destination website – and thus, search engines should take this as a hint when determining whether to pass on website authority.

 What are dofollow backlinks, and how do they work?